yonasBSD/knightwatch/README.md

 ### Pre-built Binaries

 Standalone binaries for all supported platforms are available on the [Releases page](https://github.com/YofaGh/knightwatch/releases/latest).
-Download the archive for your platform, extract it, and place the binary somewhere on your `PATH`.

 ### Updating